 All proceeds from enhancement hunts are used solely for habitat enhancement, conservation, research and management projects in New Mexico for the species auctioned or raffled.
 Authorizations may be used either by the recipient or any individual of the recipient’s choice through sale, barter or gift.
-These hunts do not count as Once-in-a-Lifetime Hunts.
+These hunts do not count as once-in-a-lifetime hunts.

 Big Game Enhancement Packages

 Two big-game authorization packages will be auctioned by NMDGF annually through non-profit wildlife organizations.
 These are typically auctioned each winter.
 Each package will consist of five authorizations, one for each of the following: deer, elk, ibex, oryx and pronghorn.
 The season dates are: September 1, 2020–January 31 for deer and elk; April 1–March 31 for ibex and oryx (for oryx hunts, WSMR access must be prearranged); and August 1–November 1 for pronghorn.

 Two authorizations will be auctioned by NMDGF with the assistance of the Wild Sheep Foundation—one for desert bighorn sheep and one for Rocky Mountain bighorn sheep—during their annual convention.

 Two authorizations will be raffled by NMDGF with the assistance of the New Mexico chapter of the Wild Sheep Foundation (NMWSF)—one for desert bighorn sheep and one for Rocky Mountain bighorn sheep.

 Raffle tickets can be ordered by contacting NMWSF President Bryan Bartlett: (575) 635-3499 or email@example.com.
 Hunt dates are August 1–December 31, except in GMU 53 (Wheeler Peak), where the dates are August 1–15 and September 1–December 31.